wordpress-mobile/test-cases/test-cases/gutenberg/gallery.md

     - Strikethrough
     - Expect all to work correctly

-(Note: Underline text is only rendered if it is set by a .com site, the Underline format button is not available in mobile.)
+(Note: Underlined text is only rendered if it is set by a .com site, the Underline format button is not available in mobile.)

 ![Gallery Caption Styles](../resources/gallery-caption-4.png)